 If you’d like to get your Google Grant Ad account delivering donations and other valuable conversions, Digital Charity Lab has lots of help.
 Observe!

 - NEW Masterclass in Google Grant Ads, in Dublin on Monday March 4th, 2019.
-Places on this course are strictly limited.
+Sold out.

 - Online course – Easy & Effective Google Grant Ads for Non-Profits.
 This course takes about 2 hours to do, covers the technique I used to get the results above, and comes with lots of downloadable templates and guides for your work on your Ads account.
 Get a big discount on the course by using this coupon link for readers of this site: https://www.udemy.com/easy-google-grant-adwords-nonprofits-charities/?couponCode=LAB-SITE